 Extending your trip may also save you and your company a few bucks.
 If you extend your vacation and fly out on a cheaper day/time, it could save money.

 My job allows me to WFH every Friday.
 So if I take a long weekend in a nearby location, I can start my vacation on a Thursday night after work.
 This is as long as I’m in the same time zone.
 Take advantage of your WFH days; if you don’t get WFH days, consider asking your employer if it could be an option.
 But be mindful that this option really depends on the type of work you do.
 If you can’t do most of your work on a laptop, then this might not be an option for you.
-However, if most of your work can be done on a laptop then you should be able to WFH.
-As long as you have a stable wifi connection.
+But if you can WFH, and decide to travel make sure you have a stable wifi connection.

 The U.S. is stingy about the amount of vacation days employees get; and most don’t even use all of their vacations days .
 I on the other hand, am not like most Americans.
 I make sure to use every vacation day allotted to me.
 Mainly because I deserve to take vacation days (and so do you).
 And because my days don’t roll over.
 Once the year is gone, so are my vacay days.
 But when taking these vacation days, make sure you schedule strategically.